-The Commission held a total of 20 meetings during the year.
+The Commission held a total of 19 meetings during the year.
 While some meetings were conducted face-to-face in Canberra, the Commission carried out its work by teleconference or by email, wherever possible.
+All but one meeting in the first half of 2020 were conducted by teleconference.